The information posted on this page was taken from

-The temperature and cleanliness of the air your engine breathes is very important.
-That’s why most engine manufacturers are now supplying some kind of air filtration system with their engines, after we’ve complained about engines breathing salty air for years.
-There’s no end to the ways engines can end up breathing not only dirty air, but air that is full of all sorts of crap like sand.
+The temperature and cleanliness of the air your engine breathes are very important.
+That’s why most engine manufacturers are now supplying some kind of air filtration system with their engines after we’ve complained about engines breathing salty air for years.
+There’s no end to the ways engines can end up breathing not only dirty air but the air that is full of all sorts of crap like sand.
 And yes, inside your boat.
-A typical example is on a trawler type boat with wooden soles.
+A typical example is on a trawler-type boat with wooden soles.
 The gap in the hatches is directly over the air intake, and dirt from the sole falls right down the gaps and into the engine.
 One of the most common problems is engines sucking in crap from deteriorating carpeting backings.
 Yep, engines eating carpeting, fibers and all.

 If you don’t have air filters on your engines, get them installed NOW!

 The demise of most diesel engines is caused by the cumulative effects of improper maintenance and resulting overheats.
 Then, suddenly one day the engine goes bang for no apparent reason.
 There’s a reason all right, but it’s the cumulative effect of poor maintenance.
-For the most part, diesels are very unforgiving of neglect.
-Oh, I know you’re probably thinking about those boating books you’ve read that talk about how rugged and dependable diesels are.
+For the most part, diesel is very unforgiving of neglect.
+Oh, I know you’re probably thinking about those boating books you’ve read that talk about how rugged and dependable diesel’s are.
 I’ve seen them too.
-But if you look closely, you’ll see that they are not talking about HI PERFORMANCE DIESELS.
+But if you look closely, you’ll see that they are not talking about HI-PERFORMANCE DIESELS.
 They’re talking about those old 4 and 6 banger naturally aspirated engines that develop 110 hp.
-Ninety-nine percent of diesel engines in power boats today can be classified as high performance.
-Meaning that they are not slow, rugged and dependable — rather they are fragile engines that require a great deal of care.
+Ninety-nine percent of diesel engines in powerboats today can be classified as high performance.
+Meaning that they are not slow, rugged, and dependable — rather they are fragile engines that require a great deal of care.
 It doesn’t take much to push them over the edge.

 Basic Service Recommendation